• Post a Project

 Compare our list of top SEO companies near you

-If autonomous agents don’t process your site, you may not be slipping in traditional SERP rankings, but you could be excluded from the decision-making process many people use.
-Enter LLMs…
+If autonomous agents don’t process your site, you may not be slipping in traditional SERP rankings, but you could also be excluded from the decision-making process that many people use: LLMs.

 I see a lot of chatter on LinkedIn where I believe people are getting this wrong.
 Some folks think SEO is dead, but in my opinion, and based on my experience, it's not; in fact, it's far from it.

-A strong SEO foundation is now the baseline requirement.
+A strong SEO foundation is now the baseline requirement for strong answer engine optimization (AEO).
 To appear in LLMs, your website needs a clean structure, clear meaning, crawlable content, and a consistent focus on topics within your industry.
 This makes your site usable for both humans and LLMs/Agents.
 If you want to appear in LLM responses, you should NOT skip traditional SEO.

 If your content cannot be crawled, it cannot be summarized.
 If your structure is poor, it can't be cited.
 If your brand lacks fresh reviews, it loses trust.
 (This is especially true in my experience with agentic web optimization.)